 New Beach in Manila Bay is opening soon

 A still ongoing project started before the pandemic.
-The Filipino gov is bonifying and building new beaches along Manila Bay Beach in Malate.
+The Filipino gov is bonifying and building new Dolomite Sand Beaches, branded as Manila Bay Beach in Malate.
 Once the project is complete it should cover about 1km of beach along the Manila Baywalk.
 While part of the new artificial beach looks already completed, it is not yet open to the public and tourism.
 If you happen to stay in Manila city keep an eye on the news or ask the locals (or come back here, I will update this post as soon as I news).

 Visting local Tribes in Mindanao